 You will be responsible for putting right any repairs that are badly carried out.

 8. Ask about a reduction to your rent

 You may be able to claim a discount in your rent if the work to your home has been very disruptive.

 Find out more about what to expect during repair work.

 It may be possible to take legal action against your landlord.
 The court may be able to order your landlord to:

 - carry out the necessary repair work

-- pay you compensation (this could be for the inconvenience and any damage to your personal property or your health that is a direct result of your landlord not carrying out the repairs).
+- pay you compensation (this could be for the inconvenience and any damage to your personal property or your health that is a direct result of the disrepair or your landlord's failure to carry out the repairs)

 Get legal advice about taking legal action against your landlord.